VISIYA

-What do these criteria mean in practice?
+So what do these criteria actually mean in practice?

 Specific